vwnd/speckle-auth/README.md

 Logs the user out.

+### `speckle.token` 🔑

+Returns the current authentication token, or `undefined` if no token is available.
+Use it to make further requests to the Speckle API.

 ## License 📜⚖️🔓

 This package is available under the MIT License, so you can modify and share it as needed. 🎉📢💡